 About the MVHC

 Founded in 1991, the Maumee Valley Heritage Corridor, the MVHC for short, is a regional non-profit organization created to advocate for and protect the historical, natural, recreational, agricultural and cultural resources of the Maumee Valley watershed while promoting their use and appreciation by current and future residents and visitors.
+The MVHC also serves as the manager of the Maumee Valley Scenic Byway, one of the 27 recognized by the Ohio Department of Transportation.

 The Maumee River is the longest in the entire Great Lakes System and is an Ohio designated State Scenic and Recreational River.
 Its watershed encompasses over 6,500 square miles (the size of Connecticut and Rhode Island combined) in Ohio, Indiana, and Michigan.